Skip to content

 • Contact

-Europe is entering a new phase in its Open Banking journey.
-What began under PSD2 as a regulatory requirement for banks to expose APIs is now evolving into a coordinated, pan‑European effort to standardise Open Banking interfaces and data models across borders.
-The objective is clear: remove fragmentation and make cross‑border payments as seamless, fast, and predictable as domestic ones.
+Europe’s Open Banking journey is entering a decisive phase in 2026.
+What began under PSD2 as a regulatory obligation to expose APIs is now evolving into a coordinated effort to harmonise standards, data models, and access frameworks across member states.
+The objective is clear: reduce friction in cross-border euro payments and unlock a truly integrated European payments market.

 Read More »